 Kevin Adkisson is the Curatorial Associate and former Collections Fellow for the Center.
 He arrived at Cranbrook in his beloved ’93 Volvo in August 2016 from the tiny state of Delaware, where he studied for his Master’s from the Winterthur Program in American Material Culture.
 Previously, an undergraduate degree in architecture from Yale got Kevin various gigs as a designer, researcher, and writer in New York and New Haven.
 His interests include postmodernism, IKEA, puns, and Dolly Parton.

 Leslie S. Mio is the Associate Registrar for the Cranbrook Center for Collections and Research.
 Leslie has worked in the Museum field since 2001, previously at The Henry Ford and the Birmingham Museum.
-She received her Master’s Degree in Historical Administration from Eastern Illinois University and her Bachelor’s Degree from Saint Mary’s College (Go Belles!).
+She received her Master’s Degree in Historical Administration from Eastern Illinois University and her Bachelor’s Degree from Saint Mary’s College.
 In her spare time (what is that again), Leslie enjoys binge-watching baking shows and spending time with her family.
 Leslie’s favorite quote is from Thomas Alva Edison, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”